 Through my work, in varying genres, I aim to illustrate the feeling of; and opportunities for; being mindful.

 Below is a gallery of shots of some of my work.
-The exhibition runs at Action Stations, Portsmouth Historic Dockyard from 20th August to 2nd September, every day, admission is free.
+The exhibition ran at Action Stations, Portsmouth Historic Dockyard from 20th August to 2nd September 2016.

-Pieces to be displayed include digital art, photography, painting, video and an electronic, interactive artwork (run using Raspberry Pi’s) which was recently awarded a special commendation for the John Barable New Media Award, University of Portsmouth.
+Pieces that were exhibited included digital art, photography, painting, video and an electronic, interactive artwork (run using Raspberry Pi’s) which was awarded a special commendation for the John Barable New Media Award, University of Portsmouth.